 - A copy of the business’ mission, vision, and policies

 - A Hoshin primer to explain the framework

 You can also ask your participants to think critically about their, their team’s, and the business' strengths and weaknesses, alongside their knowledge about the competition, market, and other external factors such as the economy.

 Intra-event participation is about setting out the boundaries in which the sessions will unfold.
 They promote engagement, openness, constructive honesty, and, above all else, stress the importance of challenging current means and ways of operating.

 With the above suggestions in mind, here is an example of how your agenda can unfold when running your Hoshin workshop:

-Define its origins and purposes, how it differs from daily management, improvement methodologies, as well as OKR.
+Define its origins and purposes and how it differs from daily management, improvement methodologies, and OKR.

 b) Define the expectations

 Why are we here today, the behaviors everyone must exhibit, and the outcomes wanted?